scyflix/TryTasty/README.md

 ## 🙌 Credits

-Created with passion under the **Scybud** brand — driven by creativity, curiosity, and a love for good food.
+Created with passion under the **Scybud** brand by Abdulroqib Oladipo — driven by creativity, curiosity, and a love for good food.